Biden’s top diplomat makes unannounced stop in Afghanistan after president calls for troop withdrawal

 The stop in Afghanistan is an important step in what the Biden administration is calling a responsible winding down of the conflict.
 Blinken flew to Afghanistan from Brussels, where he and Defense Secretary Lloyd Austin made the case to European and Canadian allies that it was time to bring the 10,000-strong NATO mission to a close, a pitch that garnered unanimous support from the 30-member military alliance.

-In remarks at NATO headquarters, Blinken and Austin said the United States will continue to pay the salaries of Afghan security forces, help them maintain counterterrorism capabilities, and provide significant humanitarian and economic assistance to the country.
+In remarks at NATO headquarters, Blinken and Austin said the United States will continue to pay the salaries of Afghan security forces, help them maintain counterterrorism capabilities and provide significant humanitarian and economic assistance to the country.

-“We’ll continue support for the rights of Afghan women and girls, minorities advocating for their meaningful participation in the ongoing negotiations and their equal representation throughout society, and we’ll maintain significant humanitarian assistance to those in need,” said Blinken.
+“We’ll continue support for the rights of Afghan women and girls, minorities advocating for their meaningful participation in the ongoing negotiations and their equal representation throughout society, and we’ll maintain significant humanitarian assistance to those in need,” Blinken said.

 While Afghanistan’s leaders put a positive spin on the U.S. decision, Blinken, too, glowingly praised the economic and cultural progress in Afghanistan in recent years despite its crippling poverty, endemic corruption and recurring violence.
 In a meeting with U.S. soldiers at the U.S. embassy in Kabul, Blinken said their achievements have been extraordinary.
 “What you and your predecessors did over the last 20 years is really extraordinary,” he said.

-A key challenge for U.S. officials has been trying to midwife peace talks between the Taliban and U.S.-backed Afghan government.
+A key challenge for U.S. officials has been trying to midwife peace talks between the Taliban and the U.S.-backed Afghan government.
 The stalemated discussions are supposed to resume in the coming days in Istanbul.

 Peace talks between the Taliban and the Afghan government are at a stalemate but are supposed to resume later this month in Istanbul.

-The Biden administration’s decision to withdraw prompted immediate criticism from Republican leaders, including Senate Minority Leader Mitch McConnell of Kentucky and Sen. Lindsey Graham of South Carolina, who argued that the U.S. would lose its leverage to force concessions from the Taliban.
+The Biden administration’s decision to withdraw prompted immediate criticism from Republican leaders, including Senate Minority Leader Mitch McConnell of Kentucky and Sen. Lindsey O. Graham of South Carolina, who argued that the U.S. would lose its leverage to force concessions from the Taliban.

-Biden took on those criticisms in his speech on Wednesday, saying such arguments have proven to be false over two decades.
+Biden took on those criticisms in his speech on Wednesday, saying such arguments have proved to be false over two decades.
 “I know there are many who will loudly insist that diplomacy cannot succeed without a robust U.S. military presence to stand as leverage,” Biden said.
 “We gave that argument a decade.
 It’s never proved effective — not when we had 98,000 troops in Afghanistan, and not when we were down to a few thousand.”

 Read more: